QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

 x_{t+1} = A x_t + B \mu_t
 ```

-We write the model in the state-space form {eq}`eq_old4` even though $\theta_0$ is to be determined by our  model and so is not an initial condition,
+Even though $\theta_0$ is to be determined by our  model and so is not an initial condition,
-as it ordinarily would be in the state-space model described in our lecture on  [Linear Quadratic Control](https://python-intro.quantecon.org/lqcontrol.html).
+as it ordinarily would be in the state-space model described in our lecture on  [Linear Quadratic Control](https://python-intro.quantecon.org/lqcontrol.html), we nevertheless write the model in the state-space form {eq}`eq_old4`.

 We write the model in the form {eq}`eq_old4` because we want to apply an approach described in  our lecture on {doc}`Stackelberg problems <dyn_stack>`.